hfarooqui/knowledge_base/docs/aws.md

   - Data Archival Service

 - **Snowball**
- - Snowball is a way to bring in large data into AWS data center
+ - Snowball is a way to bring in large amount data (terabytes) into AWS data center
  - Rather than transmitting it over the broadband line or Wi-Fi or whatever if you're bringing in terabytes, sometimes it is easier just to write it physically to a disc they then will send that into the AWS data center and then import it manually.

 - ** Storage Gateways**